Perihelia reduction and global Kolmogorov tori in the planetary problem

-of the Hamiltonian ${\rm H}_{\eufm{fast}, \eufm{exp}}$ in \equ{fij fast averaged}.
+Consider the following truncation of the Hamiltonian ${\rm H}_{\eufm{fast}, \eufm{exp}}$ in \equ{fij fast averaged}.
 The purpose of this section is to describe an iterative scheme which, after $(n-1)$ steps, conjugates ${{\rm H}_{\eufm{ fast}}}$ to a close-to be integrable system, with an arbitrarily small remainder.